 During the study, it was trauma to the neck and shoulders that appeared to provoke the most significant symptoms in patients.
 Sometimes merely examining the thoracic outlet or having the popliteal veins scanned provoked the typical POTS symptoms.
 The spine is a major factor in triggering TLRs in all the problems of POTS, dysautonomia, migraine and fibromyalgia.
 This is obvious in trauma especially MVAs, but it also can be occupational, for example in hairdressers, dentists, nurses and supermarket cashiers, or in people working on computers.
 Increasingly symptoms, including mood disorders can be provoked with the increasing use of smart phones, hand held computers and tablets.
 Posture is becoming an increasing problem with these devices, and I anticipate increasing problems with spine-driven problems in the future.

 The treatment of POTS and all these inflammatory problems should I believe be aimed at removing the driving factors rather than looking for a medication to control symptoms.
-Of course if you cannot stand or arrhythmia is dangerous, or thyroid is destroyed and not functioning, you will need medication, or in vascular disease the statins Crestor and Lipitor do have anti-inflammatory effects in the vessels, reducing plaque, but more importantly the ARB blood pressure medications Atacand, Olmetec and Micardis have been shown to lengthen telomeres that bind our DNA, thus in reality repairing our DNA.
+Of course if you cannot stand or arrhythmia is dangerous, or thyroid is destroyed and not functioning, you will need medication.
 The boundaries are blurring in management as well.
-Evolving research in nicotinamide (vitamin B3) opens yet another area that may assist the patients with hypermobility.
+Evolving research in nicotinamide (vitamin B3) opens yet another area that may assist the patients with hypermobility by the effect of improved collagen synthesis.
+At present we have not been able to devise a way of measuring response.

 At the end it is at its core quite simple – work out the drivers, especially in the spine and vascular compression, sort out dietary triggers, look at lifestyle, posture, occupational causes, supplement where necessary, and heal what has been damaged, if this is possible.